 Durham School of the Arts is a public high school in Durham.
-The principal of Durham School of the Arts is David Hawks, whose e-mail is email@example.com.
-1,541 children attend Durham School of the Arts and identify as Multiracial; Asian; and Black, non-Hispanic.
-39% of the 1,541 students here get reduced lunch prices.
+The principal of Durham School of the Arts is David Hawks and can be contacted at email@example.com.
+1,541 children attend Durham School of the Arts and are mostly Multiracial; Asian; and Black, non-Hispanic.
+39% of the 1,541 students here have subsidized lunches.
 The student to teacher ratio at Durham School of the Arts is 15:1.
 Camelot Academy is one of the nearest high schools.

 - Ceramics sculpture